shalladeen/shalladeen/README.md

 # Hi there, I'm Shawna!

+I'm a first-year software engineering student with a passion for creating apps, web apps, and working with databases.
+I thrive on learning and exploring the vast world of software development, constantly seeking new challenges and opportunities to expand my skills.

+🌱 Outside of coding, I'm either gaming, reading, or at the gym
 <!--
 **shalladeen/shalladeen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.